The Numerous Health Benefits of Bone BrothReading Time: 8 minutes

 All liquid broth soups speed up the movement of mucus, because they are hot fluids that dilate blood vessels, increasing blood flow.
-This allows mucus to flush everything out including the infecting agents and alleviating congestion.
+This allows mucus to flush everything out. including the infecting agents, and alleviate congestion.

 Soups are also hydrating in general because they contain both water and salt.
 Further, some research suggests chicken soup can help to better manage the high inflammation levels associated with colds and flu, providing further symptomatic relief.

 Bone Broth Promotes Gut Healing

 According to Dr. Natasha Campbell-McBride, author of Gut and Psychology Syndrome (GAPS), the bone broth diet is excellent for maintaining gut health.
 Indeed, it forms an integral part of her patented “GAPS Nutritional Protocol,” as described in her book.

 Her protocol relies on the fact that bone broth or stock is easily digestible, helps to maintain the health of the gut lining, and contains many valuable nutrients and minerals which help to balance the immune system.

-For instance, “leaky gut syndrome” is a common condition in which partially digested food, toxins, viruses, yeast, and bacteria gain access to the bloodstream from the intestine, which is otherwise a barrier that prevents their access.
+For instance, “leaky gut syndrome” (aka intestinal permeability) is a common condition in which partially digested food, toxins, viruses, yeast, and bacteria gain access to the bloodstream from the intestine, which is otherwise a barrier that prevents their access.

 Leaky gut is believed to be a major factor that perhaps contributes to allergies as well as autoimmune and neurological issues.
 By sealing the gut and helping to optimize the immune system, the bone broth diet can help lower our risk of getting these conditions.

 Up to 90% of all cells and genetic material in our bodies is represented by our gut bacteria – and we choose to ignore them at our own peril.